-#6 Updated by Tobias Ellinghaus about 3 years ago
+#6 Updated by Tobias Ellinghaus over 3 years ago

 So, I managed to process your image properly with invert, wb and levels, see the attached XMP for details.
 The steps I did was first enable invert and pick the brighter orange from the frame, next to the holes of the stock.
 Then I added wb and picked the NOW brighter color on the bottom, outside the unexposed film.
 Then I used levels to bring the whitepoint way down.
 I am not sure if simple inversion can remove the color cast alone.

-#7 Updated by J. Casales about 3 years ago
+#7 Updated by J. Casales over 3 years ago

 I've uploaded a 35mm scan because of the smaller file size.
 Both samples are from color negative film.
 Well, 'Invert' and 'White Balance' is working.
 In VueScan I've just to select a piece of unexposed film and enable 'Lock film base color' to invert the scan AND correct the orange mask.
 Combining both actions in the 'Invert' module may be helpful.

-#8 Updated by Tobias Ellinghaus about 3 years ago
+#8 Updated by Tobias Ellinghaus over 3 years ago